 By eating a whole food plant based diet, we are not only helping the environment and saving animal lives.
 In addition, we are also giving our body exactly what it needs.

-It is well-researched and well-documented that a whole food plant based diet is associated with dramatically low rates of chronic disease, including cancer, heart disease, diabetes, obesity, hypertension, Alzheimer’s and more.
+It is well-researched and well-documented that whole food plant based nutrition is associated with dramatically low rates of chronic disease.
+This includes cancer, heart disease, diabetes, obesity, hypertension, Alzheimer’s, and more.

 Whole plant foods have a balanced nutritional profile.
-When mixing different food groups and different colours, you will consume more than enough fiber, protein, vitamins, minerals and fat.
+When mixing different food groups and different colors, you will consume more than enough fiber, protein, vitamins, minerals, and fat.

 On the other hand, animal products (meat, fish, dairy) and refined plant foods have unbalanced nutritional profiles.
-Animal products contain excessive protein and fat, which play a key factor in most chronic diseases including cancer, heart disease, obesity and diabetes.
+Animal products contain excessive protein and fat.
+They play a key factor in most chronic diseases, including cancer, heart disease, obesity, and diabetes.

-Processed plant foods generally lack in fiber, vitamins and minerals and are high in fat and/or sugar.
-Though there are some neutral or even beneficial processed plant foods, the preference and emphasis is on maximizing the intake of whole plant foods.
+Processed plant foods generally lack in fiber, vitamins, and minerals and are high in fat and/or sugar.
+There are some neutral or even beneficial processed plant foods.
+However, the preference and emphasis are on maximizing the intake of whole plant foods.

 For people new to this idea, it may sound very restricting.
+There are tremendous health benefits, but that’s not all.
 You may well be surprised when experimenting with whole food plant based nutrition.
-You will come in touch with new flavours and dishes that are colourful and tasty, besides the health benefits as scientifically proven.
+Discover new flavors and dishes that are colorful and tasty.
 You will also see how easy it is to adapt to this new way of eating.